What is calling you? How do you know your calling?

-What’s a “calling” anyway?
+Wait, what’s a “calling” anyway?
 A calling is anything you’re sensing as a sign of what you should be doing.
-It might come from an internal longing, or lots of external messages that contain a similar theme.
-Often it comes from internal and external signals at the same time.
+It might come from an internal longing, and/or lots of external “signs” that contain a similar theme.

 When I talk about callings, I don’t just mean what to do in the grand sense of life purpose.
 It could be what you’re called to do in this moment.
-You might think you should be figuring out something big, but maybe your most immediate calling is to call a friend.
+You might think you should be figuring out something big, but maybe your most immediate calling is to reach out to a friend.

 What do you feel called to do right now?
 Are you being called to go eat a healthy meal?
 Take a walk?
 Grieve a loss?
 Speak up at work?
 Start with what’s calling you in this moment.

 I don’t mean you have to go do it this instant.
 I mean let yourself hear what’s calling you.
 Start with noticing it.
 Feel it.
 And maybe yes go do it too.
 And see what that is like.

 If it’s a big thing calling you, find a tiny step (like writing it down, or talking about it with a friend) or find some help to work towards it.

 What About the Big Callings?

 Once you start hearing your callings in each day, the bigger life callings will be better able to get your attention.
 Start listening to little things and your clarity for more things gets easier.